-One of the greatest joys about traveling the world is that it makes you comfortable talking with strangers.
+One of the greatest joys of traveling the world is that it makes you comfortable talking with strangers.
 It makes you more outgoing and more at ease.
 We get good at making new friends.

 Coming home to the opposite way of thinking is quite an adjustment, one I don’t really like.
 It’s off-putting.
 You have to work to break down barriers.
 People always think the worst.
 Few people seem interested in just having a conversation for the sake of having a conversation.

 And, after seven weeks back in America, it’s making me long for the road.